rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 A private cluster sets the DNS, Ingress Controller, and API server to private when you deploy your cluster.
 This means that the cluster resources are only accessible from your internal network and are not visible to the internet.

-This is an example of an OpenShift private cluster architecture that could be helpful to understand the early description:
+This is an example of an OpenShift private cluster architecture that could be helpful to understand the previous description:

 [![](/images/azureipi0.png "azureipi0.png")]({{site.url}}/images/azureipi0.png)